- Insufficient physical activity is one of the leading risk factors for death worldwide.

 - the integration of physical activity within other related policy sectors, in order to secure that policies and action plans are coherent and complementary;

 - the use of mass media to raise awareness of the benefits of being physically active;

 - the surveillance and monitoring of actions to promote physical activity.

 To measure physical activity in adults, WHO has developed the Global Physical Activity Questionnaire (GPAQ).
 This questionnaire helps countries monitor insufficient physical activity as one of the main NCD risk factors.
 The GPAQ has been integrated into the WHO STEPwise approach, which is a surveillance system for the main NCD risk factors.

 A module to assess insufficient physical activity among schoolchildren has been integrated into the Global school-based student health survey (GSHS).
 The GSHS is a WHO/US CDC surveillance project designed to help countries measure and assess the behavioural risk factors and protective factors in 10 key areas among young people aged 13 to 17 years.

 In 2013, the World Health Assembly agreed on a set of global voluntary targets which include a 25% reduction of premature mortality from NCDs and a 10% decrease in insufficient physical activity by 2025.
 The “Global Action Plan for the Prevention and Control of Noncommunicable Diseases 2013-2020” guides Member States, WHO and other UN Agencies on how to effectively achieve these targets.
 A sector specific toolkit is under development by WHO to assist Member States implement actions and achieve the targets.

-WHO has established several partnerships to help support Member States in their efforts to promote physical activity – these include the United Nations Educational, Scientific and Cultural Organization (UNESCO) and United Nations Sport for Development and Peace (UNOSPD) and a Memo of Understanding with the International Olympic Committee (IOC).
+WHO has established several partnerships to help support Member States in their efforts to promote physical activity – these include the United Nations Educational, Scientific and Cultural Organization (UNESCO) and United Nations Sport for Development and Peace (UNOSPD).